Read the guidelines for the Documentary Heritage Communities Program (DHCP) to learn about the program and find additional resources.

 - Training and workshops that improve professional competencies and build the organization’s capacity

 - Development of standards, performance and other measurement activities

 Eligible projects and activities

-- Conducting interviews with local veterans about their experiences during the Second World War or local Indigenous Elders about their experiences, traditions and culture (oral history)
+- Recording interviews with local veterans about their experiences during the Second World War or interviews with local Indigenous Elders about their experiences, traditions and culture (oral history interviews -

 - Conserving and/or restoring portraits or photographs of historical and/or local significance